 You've noticed that there are websites that end with a .CA, or .com, and you may have even started seeing new ones like .news or .club.
-While 9 in 10 Canadian Internet users are familiar with .CA, a survey conducted by the Strategic Counsel shows that one-half of the respondents didn't know what to call the “suffix” in a website address.
+A survey conducted by the Strategic Counsel shows that one-half of the respondents didn't know what to call the “suffix” in a website address.
 So, what are they called?

 Domain names have two main components.